Choran: The Resilient Guardians of Starfall's Biomes

 Tribbitites- Marvel Database

-The Chorans, known to some by ancient names like Tripkees or Grippli, are a diminutive yet resilient species of froglike humanoids whose spirit often exceeds their small stature.
-Their oversized eyes, wide mouths, and gangly physiques resemble humanoid tree frogs.
-At the same time, their colorful skin provides reliable camouflage adapted to their home environment – be it the lush green of a jungle world, the shimmering blues of a deep-sea biome, or the muted grays of a hidden bio-dome.
+The Chorans, known to some by ancient names such as Tripkees or Grippli, are a diminutive yet resilient species of frog-like humanoids whose spirit often exceeds their small stature.
+Their oversized eyes, wide mouths, and gangly physiques resemble those of humanoid tree frogs, while their colorful skin provides reliable camouflage adapted to their home environment – be it the lush green of a jungle world, the shimmering blues of a deep-sea biome, or the muted grays of a hidden biodome.
 Ascending from secluded, bio-engineered arboreal habitats and dense fungal networks within the Outer Sphere, Chorans have found their profound purpose as the dedicated, ecologically-focused guardians and engineers within the Scale Hegemony.
-They are reclusive survivalists who subtly reshape the landscape to suit the Hegemony's needs, utilizing their mastery of bio-engineering and camouflaged structures as natural fortifications against any who would despoil the primordial order.
+They are reclusive survivalists who subtly reshape the landscape to suit the Hegemony's needs, utilizing their mastery of bioengineering and camouflaged structures as natural fortifications against any who would despoil the primordial order.
 Though typically cautious, Chorans take bold and noble action when the Hegemony's directives demand it, particularly to combat threats that would unravel the ancient, prophesied harmony.

 Core Identity: Primordial Guardianship, Bio-Engineering, and Prophetic Harmony

 Chorans are fundamentally driven by a deep respect for primordial natural processes and a profound sense of responsibility for the ecosystems (both natural and Hegemony-engineered) entrusted to their care.
 They believe that true strength lies in subtle manipulation, communal cooperation, and living in harmony with the ancient, cosmic directives of the Scale Hegemony.
 Every Yom is a cycle of growth and balance to be maintained according to Hegemony prophecy, every Dei a natural resource to be cultivated and protected for the awakening legions.
 They seek clever ways to exploit their environment when overcoming challenges, whether by constructing spillways to trap alien fish, seeding fruit-bearing trees for Hegemony sustenance, or sowing cover-granting foliage for camouflaged Hegemony outposts.
-Their caution stems from a deep-seated loyalty to the Hegemony's long-term plans, and while they make friends slowly with outsiders, once trust is extended, they are fiercely loyal allies.
-Their vibrant skin colors are not just camouflage but a subtle indicator of their health and the vitality of their immediate biome, and their unique pheromones can signal emotion or warn of danger to Hegemony forces.
+Their caution stems from a deep-seated loyalty to the Hegemony's long-term plans.
+While they make friends slowly with outsiders, once trust is extended, they are fiercely loyal allies.
+Their vibrant skin colors are not just camouflage, but a subtle indicator of their health and the vitality of their immediate biome.
+Their unique pheromones can signal emotions or warn of danger to Hegemony forces.

 Societies Across the Spheres

 Choran society operates on a sophisticated, communal lifestyle within which they reshape the landscape to suit the Hegemony's needs, relying on collective cooperation within small, interconnected villages.
-Their reclusiveness has preserved Choran lives and lifestyles for millennia, and now serves to protect the Hegemony's secret operations from detection by ancient evils (like Rift-Entities or rogue AIs) and new galactic explorers alike.
+Their reclusiveness has preserved Choran lives and lifestyles for millennia.
+It now serves to protect the Hegemony's secret operations from detection by ancient evils (like Rift-Entities or rogue AIs) and new galactic explorers alike.

 • Outer Sphere (Hegemony Bio-Domaines & Cultivated Worlds): This is the native sphere of the Chorans and where their largest Hegemony-aligned populations reside.
 Their communities thrive within vast, multi-layered bio-domes on verdant worlds, or within meticulously cultivated biospheres on colossal bio-ships or asteroid habitats, all serving the Scale Hegemony.
 They are masters of bio-engineering at a subtle, ecological level, building camouflaged causeways and hidden orchards that escape detection from larger, more aggressive factions like the Grolak Marauder Hordes or the Klaris.
 They are instrumental in preparing environments for the awakening Hegemony legions, cultivating resources, and suppressing any ecological threats to the Hegemony's expansion.